Free Food Grown in Your Own Backyard

 Lots of us cringe at the thought of what goes on with our food before it gets to market.
 When you are the gardener, you are in control.
 You make the decision whether or not to spray pesticides on your crops.
 Plant heirloom seeds that are not genetically modified and know that the vegetables you grow are safe and healthful.

 2. Better Health

-It’s well known that vegetables are good for us.
+It’s well known that vegetables are good for us and boost our immune systems.
 And it makes sense that gardeners eat more vegetables than non-gardeners.
 It doesn’t matter at what age you start a vegetable garden, studies indicate that your veggie consumption will increase.
 Therefore, retirement is just as good a time as any to plant a garden and reap the benefits of better health from eating fresh vegetables.